Mr-hamzuu/Mr-hamzuu/README.md

 # 💫 About Me:
 I’m a Software Engineering Student passionate about exploring the world of technology and building innovative solutions.
-Here’s a bit about me:
-🎓 Currently pursuing a degree in Software Engineering.
-💻 Learning and working with technologies like JavaScript, Python, C++, and Web Development.
-🌱 Constantly improving my skills in full-stack development, algorithms, and problem-solving.
-🚀 Interested in areas like Artificial Intelligence, Cloud Computing, and Mobile App Development.
-🤝 Love collaborating on open-source projects and contributing to the tech community.
+Here’s a bit about me:<br><br>🎓 Currently pursuing a degree in Software Engineering.<br>💻 Learning and working with technologies like JavaScript, Python, C++, and Web Development.<br>🌱 Constantly improving my skills in full-stack development, algorithms, and problem-solving.<br>🚀 Interested in areas like Artificial Intelligence, Cloud Computing, and Mobile App Development.<br>🤝 Love collaborating on open-source projects and contributing to the tech community.

 # 💻 Tech Stack: